25_reading_Activities_for_any_book.png

 Around 3 – 4 status updates with mages should give an overall picture of the character.

-Use your status updates to explore what your character does for a job, leisure time, places they might go on vacation and the like.
+Use your status updates to explore what your character does for a job, leisure time, places they might go on vacation, etc.

 reading-activities-for-students